microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS student guide - Cognitive services and deep learning.md

 1. How would you recommend Contoso identify the sentiment, opinions, and key phrases in the free-response text provided associated with a claim?
 Would this require you to build a custom AI model?
 Is there a pre-built AI service you could use?

+2. For the solution you propose, what is the range of value of the sentiment score, and how would you interpret that value?

-2. Next, pseudo code on how to use the Text Analytics Python APIs for their text analytics use cases.
+3. Next, pseudo code on how to use the Text Analytics Python APIs for their text analytics use cases.

 _Summarizing claim text_